List of Johnny Test characters: Bumper Randalls

-Mitchell "Bumper" Randalls (voiced by Scott McNeil) is a local bully who regularly tortures the his peers at Porkbelly Middle School, especially Johnny, as he tortures him more than anyone else.
+Mitchell "Bumper" Randalls (voiced by Scott McNeil) is a local bully who regularly tortures his peers at Porkbelly Middle School, especially Johnny, as he tortures him more than anyone else.
 However, he has a sensitive side as he loves roses and even has a rose garden.
 He has two cats: a white cat called "Cuddles" and an orange tomcat.
 In addition, Bumper also has a lizard named Mr. Muncher and a dog.
 Some episodes imply his father wants him to be a wrestler, but he only wants to grow flowers.
 So Bumper takes his anger out on Johnny, leading to him bullying all the time.
 In "Johnny X Strikes Back," he gains the power to turn to stone and flight or beat Bumper up.
 He does not appear in Seasons 7 and 8.

 Henry Teacherman

 Mr. Henry Joseph Teacherman (voiced by Louis Chirillo in Seasons 1–4, Trevor Devall in Season 5–8) is Johnny's teacher who Johnny claims "has it in for him".
 He seems to think that his students don't try hard enough and has been shown to like it when a student fails a test (rarely giving assignments on topics they never learn).
 At times, Mr. Teacherman has even conveyed to get sadistic pleasure out of punishing Johnny.
 Mr. Teacherman is always very tough, but not always to be mean.
 He believes that deep down, there is a great student inside of everyone including Johnny.
 It's shown that even Johnny can't reason, trick, or bribe him out of a challenging assignment or decision showing that he can be super stubborn and strict (as in autocratic).